githabideri/subsetzer/USAGE.md

 ## Outputs
 - **VTT** exports include a `NOTE translated-with model=<model> time=<iso8601>` header.
 - Name collisions append `-N` suffixes automatically.
-- A `llm_raw.txt` file is saved when streaming/debug logging is enabled for later inspection.
+- `llm_raw.txt` is only saved when `--capture-raw` (or `--debug`) is supplied, keeping transcripts off disk unless explicitly requested.

 ## Troubleshooting
 - `HTTP error contacting LLM server`: verify the endpoint, model availability, and network access.
 - `Tkinter is required…`: install the system Tk bindings (`sudo apt install python3-tk` on Debian/Ubuntu).
 - Missing translations: increase `--max-chars` or reduce `--cues-per-request` to give the model more context.
+- Very small checkpoints (e.g. `gemma3:4b`) often echo the source text despite retries; prefer 12B-class models or review outputs carefully when using lightweight LLMs.

 For questions or ideas, open an issue or start a discussion on the GitHub repository.